-To understand how the fourth wave actually works; it is the daily based observation that today a campaign starts with ‘hashtag #’ on social media and takes a moment in becoming a headline in news channels and newspapers following a swift response by the authorities.
+To understand how the fourth wave actually works; it is the daily based observation that today a campaign starts with hashtag # on social media and takes a moment in becoming a headline in news channels and newspapers following a swift response by the authorities.
 Many such examples can be quoted and will be quoted later in the article.

-In other words, women have become more vocal in highlighting injustices and inequalities and other social issues like domestic violence, sexual harassment, threats, and bullying, rape, etc.
+In other words, women have become more vocal in highlighting injustices and inequalities and other social issues like domestic violence, sexual harassment, threats, bullying, rape, etc.

-In recent years, a powerful #Metoo campaign had started that resulted in highlighting a plethora of cases of sexual harassment and domestic violence in Pakistan.
+In recent years, a powerful #Metoo campaign started that resulted in highlighting a plethora of cases of sexual harassment and domestic violence in Pakistan.
 To understand the effectiveness of feminist campaigns via social media, it is pertinent to mention that every highlighted case on social media was followed by swift action by relevant authorities.

 In the fourth wave of feminism, the feminists largely focus on the areas and issues like domestic violence, sexual harassment, acid attacks, oppression and subjugation of women, unequal pay, unequal representation in the work field and in various private and public sectors, unequal political representation, forced marriages, women reproductive rights, economic independence, freedom of thought and expression, freedom of choice, and personal identity.

 Like in the previous waves of feminism, the feminists in the fourth wave also challenge the traditionally held beliefs and norms that women are the property of men and they have to seek permission in every matter from their male counterparts.
-Moreover, the traditional view that women place is in the domestic sphere only is also challenged.
+Moreover, the traditional view that women’s place in the domestic sphere only is also challenged.

-Among other positive results of the fourth wave and its relevance to the internet and social media, one good aspect is that it has created a general awareness in the girls of all the socioeconomic tiers about their rights.
+Among other positive results of the fourth wave and its relevance to the internet and social media, one good aspect is that it has created a general awareness in girls of all socioeconomic tiers about their rights.
 Girls are becoming more confident, courageous, and vocal.

-The cases that are highlighted on social media gain swift momentum impressing upon the government to take action and do required legislation.
+The cases that are highlighted on social media gain swift momentum impressing the government to take action and do the required legislation.
 Criminalizing acid attacks and bills protecting women against sexual harassment in public are prominent examples in this regard.

 In Pakistan, child abuse cases have been rising and are frequently highlighted on social media.
-When 6 years old Zainab’s body was found, the case gained strong momentum impressing upon the incumbent government to take action.
+When 6 years old Zainab’s body was found, the case gained strong momentum impressing the incumbent government to take action.
 Under public pressure, the authorities had swiftly taken action, identified the criminal, and hanged him to death.
-Moreover, the government did legislation and made a new law ‘Zainab Alert Law’ for the protection and rescue of the minor girls.
-Furthermore, the ‘Zainab Alert App’s reporting system’ was also introduced to help recover missing children.
+Moreover, the government did legislation and made a new law Zainab Alert Law for the protection and rescue of minor girls.
+Furthermore, the Zainab Alert App’s reporting system was also introduced to help recover missing children.

 Even a fresher case in point is of a Faysal Bank manager Usman Gohar whose video has surfaced on the internet.
 In the video, he was seen harassing a female subordinate colleague.
 Consequently, he was apprehended and dismissed from the job.

 Thus, the dire consequences of rape and sexual harassment cases are setting precedents for everyone in society.
-Without the internet and social media, such cases would have altogether gone unreported and would have given way to further rise in such horrendous acts.
+Without the internet and social media, such cases would have altogether gone unreported and would have given way to a further rise in such horrendous acts.